Avoid Credit Repair Scams After Bankruptcy

 - Unethical business practices.
 No valid credit repair agency will tell customers to dispute numbers they know are correct, promise to erase accurate financial information, or otherwise encourage fraudulent acts.

-If you or someone you love is considering filing for Chapter 7 or Chapter 13 bankruptcy in Pennsylvania or New Jersey, or if you have questions about getting started, call a bankruptcy lawyer at the law offices of Young, Marr & Associates at (609) 755-3115 in New Jersey or (215) 701-6519 in Pennsylvania.
+If you or someone you love is considering filing for Chapter 7 or Chapter 13 bankruptcy in Pennsylvania or New Jersey, or if you have questions about getting started, call a bankruptcy lawyer at the law offices of Young, Marr, Mallis & Associates at (609) 755-3115 in New Jersey or (215) 701-6519 in Pennsylvania.
 You can also contact us online.
 Our attorneys offer a free initial consultation, so call right away.